babbleberry/rpi4-osdev/part10-multicore/README.md

 _As you run this, you'll see that these functions run in parallel on their respective cores.
 Welcome to symmetric multi-processing!_

+**If all you see on boot is the rainbow screen, try first updating your firmware using `rpi-update` from Raspbian**

 ![Code now running on all four cores of the Raspberry Pi 4](images/10-multicore-running.jpg)

 Coming up in part 11, we'll put all of this work together for a multi-core version of our Breakout game.